ezzing/3DLayout-documentation/1-Introduction-userDoc.md

 * Label 1: function withing the operation
 * Label 2: step of the funcion
 * Bar: if there is a determinate number of steps it will be increasing its value, if not, it will be shown as an animation
+* Cancel button: only visible on 'Waiting for satellite tiles' generating textures step

 <img class="w75" src="./layout-doc-imgs/general/progress-bar-textures.jpg" alt="Generating textures progress bar" />